Dry Needling in Dallas - Fast & Natural Relief for Muscle Pain / Tension

 Minimal clinical experience in acupuncture or no actual patient treatments before certification Hundreds of hours of clinical experience and at least 250 actual patient treatments before licensure

-Not required to complete the national certification examination to prove competency in acupuncture Required to pass the national certification exam in acupuncture in order to become licensed (NCCAOM)
+Not required to complete the national certification examination to prove competency in acupuncture Required to pass the national certification exam in acupuncture (NCCAOM) in order to become licensed

 Not required to regularly complete continuing education courses Required to do regular continuing education to maintain national certification